THE NOBLE CAUSE

 Visible Laserbeams

-From security systems to space adventures, conveniently-visible laserbeams are a common part of our movie experience.
+From security systems to space adventures, conveniently-visible red laserbeams are a common part of our movie experience.
 Too bad they often don't reflect reality.

-Multi-beamed laser security systems are a frequent Hollywood plot device.
-Again and again movies feature tension-filled scenes in which characters snake their way through mazes of laserbeams artistically arranged in random patterns by professional security fools to entertain us by making would-be thieves do contortions.
+snake their way through mazes of laserbeams artistically arranged in random patterns by professional security fools to entertain us by making would-be thieves do contortions.
 A simple arrangement of closely-spaced parallel beams would be contortion-proof but certainly not as much fun.

 Unfortunately the tension-filled fun requires visible beams.
 And anyone who's used a typical red laser pointer knows that visible red laserbeams are as commonplace as the quintessential dimly-lit smoke-filled room.
 Shine a pointer under normal conditions and you get a puny dot of light, not a visible beam extending dramatically across the room.
 It's only when the laserbeam hits a diffuse surface that its light is scattered in all directions, some towards your eyes, allowing you to see the dot.